React21S/Game_App/README.md

 # Touch Game App
-- A game app built with class and function components, key and map function, props at Business college Helsinki.
+- A game app built with React JS
 ---
+## Instruction
-If the user does not touch the highlighted circle after five counts, the game will be over, and the user gets 0 points.
+In this game, if the user does not touch the highlighted circle after five counts, the game will be over, and the user gets 0 points.

 ---
 ### User interface
-- The game (UI) displays circles 1 to 5, the score from the user, start and end game button, where the user can click on the start game button, then follow the highlight circle by touching on any highlighted.
+- The game (UI) displays circles 1 to 5, the score from the user, start and end game button, where the user can click on the start game button, then follow highlighted circle by touching on any random highlighted point.
 ![Game-app-screenshot](/img/UI.png)

 ---